-I would like to start this with some stats from my village.
-When i was 10, there used to be around 80 homes in my village and i am 27 now and we are left with 30 homes and 50 houses now.
-When i looked around what i have analysed that these 30 homes belong to the people who are living their live in penury and once these people or their kids will start making some money there will be more homes in the village and i vouch you that in a span of next 10 years , we will be left with no homes but only houses.
+I would like to start it with some stats from my village.
+When I was 10, there were around 80 homes in my village, right now I am 27 now and we are left with 30 homes and 50 houses.
+When I look around what I have analyzed is, these 30 homes belong to the people who are living in penury and once these people or their kids will start making some money there will be less homes in the village and I vouch that in a span of next 10 years, we will be left with no homes but only houses.

-Please see the below snapshot for the same.
+Please see the below data for the same.

 Area of Almora: 3,144 square kilometers

 Density in 2011: 198 people per sq km

 Density in 2001: 204 people per sq km

 But on the other side, Nainital District specially Haldwani has seen a high percentage of influx.
 As per the data released, there has been an increase of 32.72% in a population of the District between the time span of 10 years(2001-2011).

 Area of Nainital:4,251 square kilometers

 Density in 2001:225 people per sq km

 And trust me this data will be more volatile in 2021 as migration is taking place with an exponential rate.
 People need to show concern and the government has to ponder on the cause of this migration.
 Because if there is no change in the scenario, Uttarakhand will become a State with only two Cities